 The line manager will normally have a discussion with the employee on their return from a period of sickness absence.
 The purpose of this discussion is to determine the reason for the absence and, where appropriate, offer assistance and support.
-It is also an opportunity to identify any difficulties that the employee is experiencing in carrying out the duties of the post and gives the employee an opportunity to raise any concerns or questions and bring any matters to the manager's attention.
-The return to work discussion should be held in private as soon as possible after a period of sickness absence, though it need not be long.
+It is also an opportunity to identify any difficulties that the employee is experiencing in carrying out the duties of the post and gives the employee an opportunity to raise any concerns or questions Sickness Absence Management Policy and Procedure (Oct 2024) | Page 6 of 16 and bring any matters to the manager's attention.
+The return-to-work discussion should be held in private as soon as possible after a period of sickness absence, though it need not be long.
 When a note of the matters discussed at the meeting is made to record any action points, the employee will be provided with a copy.